zhuoliu/storm/docs/documentation/Log-Search.md

 Log Search
 ==========================

 This feature is aimed for improving the debugging of Storm.
-Log Search supports following two major functionalities:
+Log Search supports searching in a certain log file or in a topology's all log files:

 Using the Storm UI
 -------------